International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_5_Processes.md

 ![image](https://user-images.githubusercontent.com/77682996/155738509-f4477f71-aeb8-4de2-bbf1-53373ae919c5.png)
-After a successfully completed evaluation process, the Certification Body awards an International Data Spaces certificate to the applicant.
+After a successfully completed evaluation process, the Certification Body awards an International Data Spaces certificate to the Applicant.
 This certificate has a limited validity period.
 In order to renew a certificate before it expires, re-certification is required, taking into account any relevant external developments that have happened in the